Simonaognyanova05/JavaScript-Advanced/README.md

-This is course for JavaScript Advanced.
+This is course for JavaScript Advanced..